dtgeoeu-wp6-tsunamis/dt-geo-wp6-docs/docs/Tsunami-HySEA/container.md

  **Run 4 simulations**
  To run more than one simulation we use the files inside `Step2_BS`.
 Here there are 4 directories, each of them contains all the input files needed by HySEA.
 Note that in this example the grid created by `get_load_balancing` is already there.
- Open the the file `runHySEA_singularity.sh` and follow the instructions at the bottom of the file to ask for 4 GPUs instead of one and to use the right `mpirun singularity exec ...` call that mounts the Step2_BS directory.
+ Open the file `runHySEA_singularity.sh` and follow the instructions at the bottom of the file to ask for 4 GPUs instead of one and to use the right `mpirun singularity exec ...` call that mounts the Step2_BS directory.

  Then submit the job to the queue:
  ```